California man charged with killing 5 of his infant children in decades-old cold case

 Three-month-old Nikko Lee's remains were found submerged in an irrigation canal by a fisherman on March 29, 2007, near Woodland, setting off the long investigation, officials said.

-'"Cold cases require a unique level of commitment and dedication," said Ed Medrano, chief of law enforcement within the California Department of Justice.
+'"Cold cases require a unique level of commitment and dedication," said Ed Medrano, chief of law enforcement for the state Justice Department.
 "The allegations we are discussing today are both senseless, evil and heartbreaking."

 Officials said the investigation is ongoing and left the door open that there might be more victims.